grum-tez/Tezos-Smart-Contracts-Development-Course/README.md

 ## 🔗 What's on the Agenda? 🔗

 ### 📌 Blockchain Basics:
-Let's start from the ground up and demystify the blockchain concept.
+We will start from the ground up and demystify the blockchain concept.
 Whether you're a beginner or a blockchain enthusiast, we've got something for everyone.

 ### ⛓️ Proof of Stake (PoS):
 Ever wondered how Tezos maintains its secure and energy-efficient network?
 Uncover the inner workings of Proof of Stake consensus and learn how you can become a part of it.